Beyond Rule-based Named Entity Recognition and Relation Extraction for Process Model Generation from Natural Language Text: Experiment Setup

+Following the task description in Section~\ref{sec:problem-definition}, we use the following matching strategies.
 We count a \emph{mention} as correctly predicted, iff it contains exactly the same tokens, as the corresponding ground-truth label, and has the same tag.
 We count an \emph{entity} as correctly predicted, iff it contains exactly the same mentions, as the ground-truth label.
 Finally, we count a \emph{relation} as correctly predicted, iff both its arguments, and its tag match the ground-truth label.
-This very strict evaluation regime leads to error propagation, i.e. a mention that contains a single incorrect token, leads to all entities that contain it to be classified as incorrect, as well as all relations, that contain entities containing the incorrect mention.
-This cascade illustrates, why we opted for several scenarios that evaluate modules in isolation, or with some degree of ground-truth input.
-Future work could analyze, how less strict evaluation regimes correlate with user's expectations of predictions.
+Therefore, e.g., a single missing "\emph{the}" in the mention "\emph{the claim}" would render this mention prediction incorrect, as well as all entities and relations that refer to it.
+This effect is called \emph{error propagation} and is the reason why we opted for several scenarios that evaluate modules in isolation, or with some degree of ground-truth input, such as in \textbf{(S4)}.
+It may be, that users are fine with slightly less precise predictions, especially if they only miss inconsequential tokens, such as determiners.
+Surveying how users rank the importance of different levels of precision is out of scope of this paper and part of future work.